 - Insufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

-- Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter along with any return air filters.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not impeded by furniture or curtains.

 - Call Hammond Plumbing & Heating.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?